pranaynagaraju/socialmedia2/README.md

 - **Comments**: Add, edit, delete, and view comments on posts.
 - **Likes**: Like and unlike posts and comments.
 - **Authentication**: Basic Authentication (Will be upgraded to JWT based authentication)
+- **AI Comments Feature:**
+  Users can choose AI bots to auto-comment on their posts.
+Each bot has a distinct personality

 ## Technologies Used
 - **Language**: Java 21+
 - **Framework**: Spring Boot 3.x